audreyteles/Juntaqui/README.md

 Feel free to send sugestions!

-(Only work in computer with Python and the dependences installed correctly)
+(Actually, only work in computers with Python and the dependences installed correctly)

+Guide to run in Powershell without executable file:
+- Open the project folder and run the next commands
+- `python -m venv .venv`, to create the enviorment
+- `.venv/Scripts/activate`, to activate the enviorment
+- `pip install -r requirements.txt`, to install the dependences
+- `python -m main`, to run this application

 _Soon:_
-- .exe file
+- executable file
 - ...